Autopoint Company: History

 In the early 1920s, they made a business alliance with Charles Keeran, who had been the founder of the Eversharp Pencil Company.
 Keeran had previously registered the trademark "Autopoint."
 Eventually, the company took the name Autopoint.
 The company continued to use the brand name "Realite" for its line of less expensive pencils until World War II.

 Around 1925, the Bakelite Corporation gained a controlling interest in the Autopoint Company.
 Bakelite bought out founders Kaufmann and Lynn, and appointed a president who reported to Bakelite.
 Deli remained an officer of the Autopoint Company until his death in 1946.
 Bakelite did not integrate Autopoint into its organization but operated Autopoint as a separate company.

 The Autopoint trademark (No. 125,149) was registered by Keeran on April 15, 1919.
 The trademark was used by the Autopoint Company in Chicago from the 1920s to the 1970s.
-It is now used by Autopoint, Inc., in Janesville, Wisconsin.
+It was later used by Autopoint, Inc., in Janesville, Wisconsin.